gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-and-alpha.md

 ### #5) Handling Images

-My default if you are loading images with alpha into WebGL WebGL will provide the values as they are in the PNG file with color values not premultiplied.
-This is generally what I'm used to for OpenGL programs because it's lossess where as pre-multiplied is lossy.
+My default if you are loading images with alpha into WebGL.
+WebGL will provide the values as they are in the PNG file with color values not premultiplied.
+This is generally what I'm used to for OpenGL programs because it's lossless whereas pre-multiplied is lossy.

     1, 0.5, 0.5, 0  // RGBA

-Is a possible value un-premultiplied where as pre-multiplied it's an impossible value because `a = 0` which means `r`, `g`, and `b` have to be zero.
+Is a possible value un-premultiplied whereas pre-multiplied it's an impossible value because `a = 0` which means `r`, `g`, and `b` have to be zero.